I had decided to follow an Oxford University Summer School (2026) on the subject “Understanding Space and Time”.

 They also had lifting bosses, projections left on blocks to assist handling.

-And the Parthenon was just a “stepping stone” to bigger things, i.e. the Temple of Artemis at Ephesus (destroyed in 401 AD).
+The Parthenon was not the largest temple in the Greek world.
+Ionic sanctuaries such as the Temple of Artemis at Ephesus (destroyed in 401 AD) demonstrated that Greek architects were also tackling buildings on an even larger scale.
 This was 115 metres long and 55 metres wide (compared to the Parthenon of 69.5 by 30.9).
 Ancient sources mention 127 columns, each approximately 18 metres high (compared to 10.4 metres).

 Scaling is not just multiplying.
 A 0.5 metres cornice projection, will not double to a 1 metres projection.
 Large buildings required proportion adjustments, not just multiplying everything by the same factor.

-The Greeks remained committed to post-and-lintel architecture.
-Everything had to be achieved with columns, beams, and lots of stone blocks.
+Unlike the Romans, Greek monumental architecture remained overwhelmingly committed to post-and-lintel construction rather than relying on arches, vaults or concrete as primary structural solutions.
+So everything had to be achieved with columns, beams, and lots of stone blocks.

 Chapter 5 - Form, Mass and Space